fineminekine/BoneLabCrapUninstaller/README.md

 8. After the scan is complete, you should return to the main menu, which now shows the total number of installed mods in green text instead of "No installed mods found." in red text.

 9. Finally, type `3` and press enter to delete unsubscribed mods.
-The script will calculate the total size of mods to be deleted and prompt you for confirmation before proceeding. **Ensure that you read the prompts carefully before confirming deletion.** There will be a file that is generated called `modsToDelete.txt`, which is a list of all mods that will be deleted.
+BLCU will calculate the total size of mods to be deleted and prompt you for confirmation before proceeding. **Ensure that you read the prompts carefully before confirming deletion.** There will be a file that is generated called `modsToDelete.txt`, which is a list of all mods that will be deleted.
 It is highly recommended that you review this file before proceeding with deletion, as I am not responsible for any mods that were listed and consequently deleted.

-10. After typing Y and pressing enter, the script will begin deleting the unsubscribed mods.
+10. After typing Y and pressing enter, BLCU will begin deleting the unsubscribed mods.
 You should see progress updates in the terminal as each mod is deleted.
 Once the process is complete, you will see a summary of the deleted mods and the program will exit.

 ## Troubleshooting